 The name Denport came to England with the ancestors of the Denport family in the Norman Conquest of 1066.
-The Denport family lived in the township of Davenport, in the parish of Astbury in East Cheshire
+The Denport family lived in the township of Davenport, in the parish of Astbury in East Cheshire.

 Early Origins of the Denport family

 "The Davenports claim precedence among the knightly families of Cheshire, - that 'seed-plot of gentry,' 'the mother and the nurse of the gentility of England,' and are traced directly to the Conquest."

 "The manor [of Marton, Cheshire] was given to an ancestor of the Davenport family, as a dowry with the daughter of Venables, Baron of Kinderton, in the reign of Henry I."

 Early History of the Denport family

 This web page shows only a small excerpt of our Denport research.
-Another 266 words (19 lines of text) covering the years 1597, 1670, 1631, 1598, 1680 and 1477 are included under the topic Early Denport History in all our PDF Extended History products and printed products wherever possible.
+Another 150 words (11 lines of text) covering the years 1597, 1670, 1566, 1645, 1631, 1598, 1680, 1623 and 1477 are included under the topic Early Denport History in all our PDF Extended History products and printed products wherever possible.

 Denport Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Davenport, Davenporte, Donarty and others.

 Early Notables of the Denport family (pre 1700)

-Outstanding amongst the family at this time was John Davenport (1597-1670), an English Puritan clergyman from Coventry, Warwickshire, co-founder of the American colony of New Haven, eponym of Davenport College, Yale University; Sir Humphrey...
-Another 33 words (2 lines of text) are included under the topic Early Denport Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was John Davenport (1597-1670), an English Puritan clergyman from Coventry, Warwickshire, co-founder of the American colony of New Haven, eponym of Davenport College, Yale University.

+Another 40 words (3 lines of text) are included under the topic Early Denport Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Denport family to Ireland

 Some of the Denport family moved to Ireland, but this topic is not covered in this excerpt.

-Another 97 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Denport family to the New World and Oceana
+Migration of the Denport family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Denport or a variant listed above: John Davenport who settled in New Haven, Conn. in 1630; he was first minister there, and an ex Mayor of Coventry, England.
 Descended from him was William Bales Davenport of Brooklyn.
 Richard Davenport of Salem, who settled there in 1632.
 Elizabeth Davenport settled in Boston Massachusetts in 1637.